 “Morality is important when it comes to the treatment of animals.
 Fur farming is not consistent with a proper value and respect for animal life.
 Animal life should not be destroyed in the absence of a sufficient justification in terms of public benefit.
 Nor should animals be bred for such destruction in the absence of sufficient justification.
 That is the essence of our argument for applying morality to a Bill of this kind.”

-Today we import fur from countries whose fur farm conditions are as bad, or worse, than those we outlawed in our own country.
-In fact since 2003, according to government statistics, the UK has imported hundreds of millions of pounds of fur, peaking at £62.6million in fur imports in 2014 (more than half of this value was then re-exported).
+Government figures show that since 2003, the UK has imported hundreds of millions of pounds of fur, peaking at £62.6 million in fur imports in 2014 (more than half of this value was then re-exported).

-Shockingly, not only are our borders open to cruel fur products produced in other countries, there’s not even a legal requirement to clearly identify them as “real fur” so that compassionate consumers can avoid inadvertently buying them.
-Urgent steps need to be taken to ensure that all real animal fur products are clearly labelled.
-But we can do better than just labelling: Brexit is a clear opportunity for us to ditch fur once and for all, to be a fully fur-free nation and to ensure that we no longer bankroll a trade in products that we deem morally unacceptable to produce within our own borders.
-Join our call to end all fur imports into the UK.
+Brexit is a clear opportunity for the UK to ditch fur once and for all, to be a fully fur-free nation and to ensure that we no longer bankroll a trade in products that we deem too morally unacceptable to produce within our own borders.

 Elliot Morley, Hansard (15 May 2000) (London: HMSO, 2000) Vol. 350, No. 99, p.
 76; see also pp. 40-